 Here are seven common mistakes that Desktop as a Service providers need to avoid when their clients take their first steps toward the cloud:

 - Only focusing on IT goals: Migrating to the cloud isn’t only an IT initiative.
-Making the move to Desktop as a Service impacts the entire organization.
+Making a move to Desktop as a Service impacts the entire organization.
 Make sure you speak with all stakeholders to understand their objectives and their concerns so you can make the transition smoothly.
-Respect requests to schedule work so it has minimal impact on productivity.
+Respect requests to schedule work, so it has minimal impact on productivity.

-- No clear migration strategy: It’s important to develop a roadmap for a migration to Desktop as a Service and to document the process, including backups at crucial stages, to prevent data loss.
-Also, It’s unlikely that all of your clients will want to immediately move all data to the cloud.
-Work with them to address their specific needs and to connect DaaS with on-premises systems.
+- No clear migration strategy: It’s crucial to develop a roadmap for migration to Desktop as a Service and document the process, including backups at essential stages, to prevent data loss.
+Also, It’s unlikely that all of your clients will want to move all data to the cloud immediately.
+Instead, work with them to address their specific needs and connect DaaS with on-premises systems.

-- Overlooking differences in cloud platforms: Each Desktop as a Service offering and each cloud that supports them can have subtle differences that can impact performance.
-Make sure you have knowledgeable in-house resources that understand the fine points and can circumvent potential issues.
-You’ll find that there are also differences in pricing plans and available features — make informed choices for your clients.
+- Overlooking differences in cloud platforms: Each Desktop as a Service offering and each cloud that supports them can have subtle differences impacting performance.
+Make sure you have knowledgeable in-house resources that understand the fine points and circumvent potential issues.
+You’ll find that there are also differences in pricing plans and available features—make informed choices for your clients.

 - Treating cloud desktops like on-premises desktops: Don’t make the mistake of assuming that a virtual desktop is exactly the same as a desktop on a PC.
 You need to optimize desktop images for the cloud to ensure the best performance and user experiences.

 - Cutting corners on security or compliance: You may have end goals in mind regarding security and compliance, but you also need to ensure data and applications are secure during the transition, especially if your clients must comply with regulations and standards such as HIPAA or PCI DSS.
 Make security a priority at all stages of the process.